 As the conversation continued, this individual shared seemingly new information —information that surprised me in its freshness.
 In the moment, I felt something akin to joy, having turned the latest page in a book of untold length.

-But after leaving the restaurant that evening, I sat in my car with the heat cranked, trying hard to stay warm in the bitter cold fall evening.
+But after leaving the restaurant that evening, I sat in my car with the heat cranked, trying hard to stay warm in the bitter fall evening.
 The more I thought about it, the less sure I was about the latest round of admissions.
 I wrote a few notes, adding additional question marks, and then headed back to my hotel.
 I was struggling with what might be the reporter’s true responsibility: to find consistency amid myriad allegations; to find some acceptable “truth” in the maelstrom of suggestion. (*I did not include this information in the final piece.)

-For those who read the piece, and more importantly the comments, it is obvious that a single feature (even at 2,500 words) cannot capture the extent of an issue.
+For those who read the piece, and more importantly the comments, it is obvious that a single feature story (even at 2,500 words) cannot capture the extent of an issue.

 You’ll also notice that, in Wheelon’s case, no verdict —judicial, that is— has been cast.
 For the few who took issue with some particulars of the piece, I appreciate your interest, attention and candor.
 For the Tennessee Walking Horse trainers who have eschewed the practice of soring, who have decided to raise their animals with the respect and care outlined by the statues of this country and by the moral compass of any responsible animal owner, I apologize for lumping you in with anyone alleged to be practicing otherwise.
-But for the vast majority of readers —either casual or committed— I do ask for patience.
+But for the vast majority of readers —either casual or committed— I do beg patience.

 Today, Congress will hear arguments on the Whitfield Amendment (noted in the piece) in Washington, D.C.
 For the first time in more than 40 years, individuals on both sides of the aisle will take the stand to describe, in detail, their stance on stricter regulation within the industry.
 I feel confident stating that petty banter has stood in for reasoned debate for too long, and I can only hope that this hearing provides a venue for sound arguments based on facts —and facts alone.